rabbi-lion/dwm-install/README.md

 Firefox and Thunderbird receive system policies from the dotfiles repository.

+Both policies fix file-picker behavior for the X11/dwm environment by setting:

+`widget.use-xdg-desktop-portal.file-picker = 0`

+This makes Firefox and Thunderbird use their native file pickers instead of the XDG desktop portal file picker.

-Firefox configuration includes privacy and interface preferences together with:
+Firefox configuration also includes privacy and interface preferences together with:

 - uBlock Origin
 - Dark Reader
 - Enhancer for YouTube
 - I Still Don't Care About Cookies

+On Debian, the policies are installed to:

+- Firefox: `/etc/firefox/policies/policies.json`
+- Thunderbird: `/usr/lib/thunderbird/distribution/policies.json`

 ## Wallpaper